Les Diaboliques (film): Legacy and influence

-Les Diaboliques is now considered a classic of the horror genre and film in general.
 Kim Newman wrote in Empire: "The horrific mystery has lost only a fraction of its power over the years, though literally dozens of films (see: Deathtrap, Hush...
 Hush, Sweet Charlotte, Games etc.) have borrowed part or all of its tricky storyline.
 This was one of the first movies to depend on a twist ending which forces you to reassess everything you thought you had been told earlier in the film."
 The British Film Institute included it in their list of the "100 Best Thrillers of All Time", calling it "a compelling, grisly thriller... capped by an unforgettable twist ending."
-The Guardian listed is as No 19 among the 25 best horror films of all time.

-The scene in which Christina's husband emerges from the bathtub ranked number 49 on Bravo's 100 Scariest Movie Moments.
+The Guardian listed it at number 19 among the 25 best horror films of all time.
+The scene in which Michel emerges from the bathtub ranked number 49 on Bravo's 100 Scariest Movie Moments.